Creating Connectors

 • Provide a granular security model that allows the implementing application to use your connector in a secure way.

 • Hide complex parts, preferably in the Java code, or at least in the private folder.
-Future Mendix versions will include an option to secure your IP in the Mendix module, but for now that is only possible using a Java library.

 • Contain all your core code in your connector module.
-Anything assisting you during development or testing should be in separate modules using the connector module but never the other way around.
+Anything assisting you during development or testing should be in separate modules using the connector module, but never the other way around.

 • Test your connector.